Browse by airline

 With Norwegian Air Intl

 If you fly from Amsterdam with Norwegian Air Intl you will do a stopover in Copenhagen, CPH before reaching Berlin.
-This flight trip will take 2 hours and 55 minutes and you can fly every Sunday with departures at 18:35 or 19:00.
+This flight trip will take 2 hours and 55 minutes and you can fly every Thursday or Friday with departures at 10:20, 18:35 or 19:00.

 The shortest flight time between AMS and BER is 1 hour and 15 minutes.

-The flight times and layover times in the table above are approximate and vary depending on flight number, aircraft, airline, weather and time of day.AMS-BER flight routesAmsterdam to Berlin flight routes illustrated on a map.
+The flight times and layover times in the table above are approximate and may vary depending on flight number, aircraft, airline, weather, and time of day.AMS-BER flight routesAmsterdam to Berlin flight routes illustrated on a map.

 Ad